A positivity preserving and entropy stable nodal discontinuous Galerkin scheme for ideal MHD: Numerical methods

 \subsection{Damping and limiting of the numerical solution}

 Damping or limiters are needed to either suppress non-physical oscillation generated by strong shocks or to maintain admissibility of the numerical solution.
 A modified version of the OEDG damping \cite{10.1090/mcom/3998} is employed for suppressing oscillation, and the PP limiter of Wu and Shu \cite{10.1137/18M1168042} is used for maintaining positivity.
 One issue that the nodal DG scheme will not produce a numerical solution that is locally divergence free, which is a prerequisite for the PP limiter.
 The cure is to apply the LDF projection right after a new stage is computed.
 The resulting limiting procedure is in the following order: (1) apply the LDF projection, (2) apply the OEDG damping, (3) apply the PP limiter\footnote{The PP limiter should be conducted upon the LGL nodes rather than some optimal convex decomposition nodes, because positive nodal values are required in computing the volume EC flux.} if needed.
-The OEDG damping is a convex limiter so that it will not deteriorate the LDF property, hence the PP limiter is guaranteed to work.
+The OEDG damping is a convex limiter so that it will not deteriorate the LDF property, and both the LDF projection and the OEDG damping preserves the cell average, hence the PP limiter is guaranteed to work when the vanilla updated cell average is positive.
+Moreover, the PP limiter is also a convex limiter and hence the final numerical solution is also locally divergence-free.

 We consider the 2D scheme with uniform grid discretization of the rectangular domain \(\Omega = [a, b] \times [c, d]\),

 where